 Deep Tissue Massage

 Deep tissue massage uses slow, deep strokes and friction to release tension in the muscle and connective tissue or fascia.
-The muscles must be relaxed in order to effectively perform deep tissue massage; otherwise the tight muscles will prevent the practitioner from reaching the deeper musculature.
 Deep finger, hand or elbow pressure is often used to stretch, compress and release contracted connective tissue and muscles.
 This technique can help with chronic muscle pain, injury rehabilitation and inflammation related pain.

 Spontaneous Muscle Release Technique (SMRT)

-SMRT is a concept that begins with passive contraction of muscles, ligaments, connective tissues, and bones simultaneously to allow spontaneous release of these structures.
+SMRT is a positional release therapy that begins with passive contraction of muscles, ligaments, connective tissues, and bones simultaneously to allow release of these structures.
 SMRT stimulates lymphatic flow and creates a natural unwinding of connective tissues, which allows the joints of the body to realign effortlessly, re-establishing correct posture.
-While doing all of this, SMRT also quickly alleviates soreness in tissue, permitting you to work deep tissues that have not been accessed before.
-Finally, SMRT releases both physical and etheric energy.
-The release of the ATP (Adenosine triphosphate-cellular energy) necessary to hold muscles tight and joints out of alignment lets the body relax and furthers the healing in the area.
-The release of the etheric energy held in the area creates energetic flow through the meridians and chakras of the body.
+While doing all of this, SMRT also quickly alleviates soreness in tissue, permitting work on tissues deeper in the body that are not easily accessible.

-Swedish massage is also known as the Western or classic style of massage and is comprised of five basic strokes and their variations: effleurage, petrissage, friction, tapotement (or percussion) and vibration.
-This technique uses lubrication from oil, lotion, cream, or gel to facilitate fluid, methodical movements.
+Swedish massage uses lubrication from oil, lotion, cream, or gel to facilitate fluid, methodical movements.
 The goal of a Swedish massage is to relax the tissues of the body, relieve physical and emotional stress and improve circulation.
 Most consider this type of massage to be the most relaxing and refreshing, all while relieving stress and reaping the body’s benefits of massage.

 This technique uses light to moderate pressure.